Raising Your Students Self-Confidence

-How can my people exercise individual responsibility in the classroom?
+How can my students exercise individual responsibility in the classroom?

 4) Don’t be afraid of praise and gratitude:

 Some of us believe that compliments and recognition make kids arrogant or perhaps even lazy.
-Of course this is a possibility but it’s highly unlikely.
+Of course this is possible but it’s highly unlikely.
 You are better off taking this small risk and believing in the potential they have instead of ignoring it.

 When and how did you last show gratitude to a classroom member?